NFLNBANHLMLBWNBARoland-GarrosSoccer

 2 of 3

-After that, though, Reigns will look to continue his run as the world champion, all while flirting with the fine line between babyface and heel as he continues to gaslight and manipulate his family members, apparently not learning the lesson following his first run as champion.
+After that, though, Reigns will look to continue his run as the world champion, all while flirting with the fine line between babyface and heel as he continues to gaslight and manipulate his family members, apparently not learning the lesson from his first run as champion.

 He will continue to say he does not want The Usos to do his bidding for him, only for Jimmy and Jey to pop up on Raw and SmackDown to convince whichever opponent has stepped to him that week.

-He will soak in the adulation of the audience but still take his place at the Head of the Table, still condescend to his opponents, and still claim that the WWE Universe belongs to him.
+He will soak in the adulation of the audience but still take his place at the head of the table, still condescend to his opponents, and still claim that the WWE Universe belongs to him.

 The Bloodline